 In order to keep your waterproof clothing in top working condition, do not let dirt, mud, or other stains remain on the fabric for extended periods of time.
 Clean these foreign substances with a damp cloth regularly so the fabric can breathe and vent.

 Eventually you may need to treat your waterproof clothing with an after-market water repellent treatment if you notice that your garment is leaking.
 This is especially true for hunters with high exposure to the elements or if your garment is 3 or more seasons old.
 Using a water repellent treatment product will restore your waterproof garment to like-new performance.
-Drake Waterfowl recommends the following products for re-treating our waterproof/breathable outerwear:
+Drake Waterfowl recommends the following product for re-treating our waterproof/breathable outerwear:

 - ATSKO® Water-Guard Extreme™

 This product is recommended for high-performance fabrics and comes with instructions for use.

 What is the recommended method of washing DOWN clothing?

 Periodic cleaning of your down jacket or vest is essential to maintaining maximum loft and ensuring the long life of the product.
 Though it is possible to wash your own down product, we recommend that you have your down jacket or vest professionally cleaned by a service that specializes in cleaning down.
 Ask your local dry cleaner about their ability to clean down products.